argoproj/argo-rollouts/docs/features/canary/plugins.md

 ### Plugin Statuses

-To know the result of your plugin execution, you can use the `status.stepPluginStatuses[]` property to find the status that correspond to your execution.
+To know the result of your plugin, you can use the `status.stepPluginStatuses[]` property to find the status that correspond to your execution.
 Each status item is unique by `index`, `name` and `operation`.
 The `operation` can be one of the following:

 - `Run`: The main operation that execute the plugin.